Updated: Jul 15

 Mark Zuckerberg, Facebook CEO, wears the same outfit everyday in order to decrease the opportunity for anxiety elicited by the feeling of not knowing what to wear, and not having to think about it.
 He says, "I really want to clear my life to make it so that I have to make as few decisions as possible about anything except how to best serve this community," when asked about the same gray t-shirt he is seen wearing daily, in the photograph below.

 Adopting the idea from other pioneers, like Steve Jobs (pictured above right) and Barack Obama, the leaders found that spending time on frivolous things like getting dressed, limited their ability to focus on more important things in reference to their fields of service.
-Steve Jobs wearing a black turtleneck, blue denim jeans, and tennis shoes reserved his energy for technological advancement rather than the runway, however, can it be implied that while holding constant variables like clothing, he was able to pursue his longterm objectives with fewer distractors?
-Is that what allowed him to develop a product line that will live light years beyond his own legacy?
-Hmmm.... whether you choose to "lead with style," in a simple t-shirt and blue jeans or love switching it up with the latest trends, fashion can be a great tool for manipulating consequences.
+Whether you choose to "lead with style," in a simple t-shirt and blue jeans or love switching it up with the latest trends, fashion can be a great tool for manipulating consequences.
 Remember, Skinner says behaviors followed by positive consequences are more likely to occur in the future than behaviors followed by negative consequences.
 If you experience a positive feeling when you wear a given t-shirt, loungewear set, or accessory then you're more likely to have that feeling when you wear the item again in the future.
-If wearing the same outfit every day can help Mark Zuckerberg reduce behaviors associated with anxiety, then you could easily wear a statement look every day to increase any behaviors you associate with confidence.
-Another example of a leader who demonstrates consistency in style is Janelle Monae.
+If wearing the same outfit every day can help Mark Zuckerberg reduce behaviors associated with anxiety, then you could easily wear a statement look every day to increase any behaviors you associate with feeling more confident.
+Janelle Monae is another leader who reinforces our taste in style.

 Appearing in tuxedo pants, a white statement collar shirt, and black top hat, the Neo-soul artist repeatedly wore the same outfit colors [black & white] to express a dedication to uniformity and traditional family values.
 In a fashionable demonstration of discipline, Monae represents a class of leaders who forsake selfish vanity for the greater good.
 By refining the number of items you maintain in your wardrobe, and organizing your outfits for the week ahead of time, you can bring an element of control into your daily environment allowing room for consideration of more important things; like your purpose to serve the community.
 The bible says, "therefore I tell you, do not worry about your life, what you will eat or drink; or about your body, what you will wear.
 Is not life more than food, and the body more than clothes?"
 [Mark 6:25 NIV] Fashion fades, self-control lasts forever.